-Please note that you do not have to agree with strong longtermism in order to believe in longtermism!
+It's useful to lay out what the strongest versions of a particular view could look like, but please note that you do not have to agree with 'strong longtermism' in order to agree with longtermism!
 Similarly, it's perfectly fine to call yourself a feminist without buying into a single, precise, and strong statement of what feminism is supposed to be.

-Some people find longtermism hard to get intuitively excited about.
 There are many pressing problems that affect people now, and we have a lot of robust evidence about how best to address them.
 In many cases, those solutions also turn out to be remarkably cost-effective.
-On the other hand, longtermism holds that other actions may be just as good, if not better, because they stand to influence the very long-run future.
+Longtermism holds that other actions may be just as good, if not better, because they stand to influence the very long-run future.
 By their nature, these activities are backed by less robust evidence, and primarily protect the interests of people who don't yet exist.
 Could these more uncertain, future-focused activities really be the best option for someone who wants to do good?